smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 ===============================================================================

 I think base classes can be useful when used correctly.
 I use them to setup [template methods][templates] or share common/optional functionality.
+This isn't a technique I use too often.
-This isn't often and I like to treat it as yet another code design tool.
+I like to treat it as yet another code design tool.

 To enforce the purpose you envisioned for your base classes, I recommend using ``abstract`` classes and methods.
 This keyword ensures your desired methods must be implemented by child classes.
-The base class itself cannot be instantiated which further clarifies its purpose.
+The base class itself cannot be instantiated which further clarifies its purpose as a base class.

 {% highlight csharp %}
 public abstract class TaxesCalculatorBase {